subhashmu/MONKEY-AND-COW-DETECTION/README.md

 and around the world our model can be used to mitigate this problem by keeping a watchful eye on the Railway tracks.

-• MONKEY and COW detection system shows MONKEY and COW crossing Railway tracks in viewfinder of camera module with good accuracy.
+• MONKEY detection system shows MONKEY crossing Railway tracks in viewfinder of camera module with good accuracy.

-• Our model can be used in places where there is less workforce with respect to overall accident occurences and hence makes the process of recognizing MONKEY and COW on tracks more efficient.
+• Our model can be used in places where there is less workforce with respect to overall accident occurences and hence makes the process of recognizing MONKEY on tracks more efficient.

-• MONKEY and COW detection on Railway tracks model works completely automated and no user input is required.
+• MONKEY detection on Railway tracks model works completely automated and no user input is required.

 • It can work around the clock and therefore becomes more cost efficient.
 APPLICATION

-• Detects MONKEY and COWs and then checks whether they are crossing the Railway tracks in each image frame or viewfinder using a camera module.
+• Detects MONKEY and then checks whether they are crossing the Railway tracks in each image frame or viewfinder using a camera module.

-• Can be used anywhere Railway tracks are laid and also places where illegal MONKEY and COW Railway tracks crossing is regularly observed.
+• Can be used anywhere Railway tracks are laid and also places where illegal MONKEY Railway tracks crossing is regularly observed.

-• Can be used as a reference for other ai models based on MONKEY and COW detection on Railway tracks.
+• Can be used as a reference for other ai models based on MONKEY detection on Railway tracks.

 ## FUTURE SCOPE